Landlords and homestay hosts

 Become an accredited landlord with us and we’ll help you fill your rooms.

 Landlords can apply to join the Landlord Accreditation Scheme, which was designed by Chichester and Arun District Councils to give professional, reliable landlords the credit they deserve.
-As part of the Scheme, landlord properties can benefit from free website advertising, on the Council website.
+As part of the scheme, landlord properties can benefit from free website advertising on the council website.

 We only advertise accredited properties on the university accommodation website.